Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_22.md

 In this tutorial we showed how to use Ionic and how to separate the whole view into two different application, using packages isolation and AngularJS modules.

+We also learnt how to share component between platforms, and change the view only!

 We also used Ionic directives in order to provide user-experience of mobile platform instead of regular responsive layout of website.

-Using these techniques we can create a separated code and logic for each platform, but still share some code parts (for example, AngularJS filters or Services).
+Using these techniques we can create a separated code and logic for each platform, but still share some code parts (for example, AngularJS filters, services or components).

 {{/template}}